Old Fashioned Donut Recipes Without Yeast

 Grandma's Tip

-History of Donuts
+The Brief History of Donuts

 Did you ever wonder where the first donuts originated?
 Well, believe it or not, the Bible records in Leviticus 7:12 that the priest offered with the sacrifice of thanksgiving, "cakes mingled with oil, of fine flour, fried" — donuts?

-Seriously folks, there are numerous theories and legends, but it's believed by many food historians that donuts first appeared in Germany and Holland as cooks dropped leftover bits of dough into boiling oil or fat, which they called olie koeken (oily cakes) or oliebollen (fat balls).
+Seriously folks, there are numerous theories and legends, but it's believed by many food historians that donuts first appeared in Germany and Holland as cooks dropped leftover bits of dough into hot oil or fat, which they called olie koeken (oily cakes) or oliebollen (fat balls).

 Some Dutch bakers shaped their oily cakes into fancy knots (dough-knots) and rolled them in sugar after frying.

 European bakers also made small cakes called jumbles that often had a hole in the middle, and it's only natural that some would make their "dough-knots" with a hole in the middle too.
+The hole is actually practical in that it permits the donuts to cook uniformly in the hot oil without having a semi-cooked, doughy center.

 The old fashioned donut recipes originated after as people sought to duplicate the tasty treat in their own kitchens.